CoraliePicoche/Seasonality/script/README.md

 * `convergence_function.m` : A function which computes the variation on total number of extant species and the coefficient of variation of total biomass to be able to check for simulation convergence, given a matrix of abundances.
 * `diagnostics_simulation.m` : A script which plots a series of diagnostics, given a simulation file.
 * `RAC_noforcedcompetition.m` : Same script as `RAC.m`, to compare communities without explicit storage effect.
 * `SV16_random_matrix.m` : A script corrresponding to `SV16_main.m`, always using the same environmental forcing but with different community matrices.
 Coefficients of interactions follow a normal distribution (more details in report).
+* `SV16_randomGR.m`: Same as above, but instead of random coefficients, randomize growth rate's effects on interaction coefficients (see eq.
+10 in Report).
+Use `SV16_ode_integration_randomGR_in_competition.m` as the function to integrate.